 Health and Safety:

 Please let us know if your child has any medical condition which will affect their learning or their general health.
 If your child needs medication at school, please see the office staff.

 Please leave accurate up to date records of caregivers name, address, phone number etc with the office.
 This can be done using the school app.

 Teachers will advise as to what is expected at each level.
 Homework is not compulsory and should never become a cause for arguments in the home.
 It should be a positive, sharing experience.

 School finishes at 3pm.
-Any students who are still at school after 3:15 will need to sit on the Room 1 seats.
+Any students who are still at school after 3:15 will be directed to sit on the Room 1 seats.

 Late Arrival & Early Pick Up: